Lawson Fiscus: Professional football

 In 1893, Lawson played for both the Allegheny Athletic Association and the Greensburg Athletic Association.
 Both clubs were thirty miles apart.
-While Allegheny used Fiscus on the offensive line, Greensburg placed him at halfback.
+While Allegheny used Fiscus on the line, Greensburg placed him at halfback.
 Lawson became a teacher in South Fork in 1894.
 However, Greensburg secretly offered him $20 a game to play with their Athletic Association.
 Fiscus quickly took the job, making Greensburg the third football team in three years to hire professionals.
 Greensburg then enjoyed their best season to date.
 Their only loss to a club from Altoona was avenged with a 6–4 victory at home on Thanksgiving Day.
 Other wins came over the Kiski Kiskiminetas, Indiana Normal, West Virginia University, the Carnegies of Braddock, Holy Ghost College (now Duquesne University), and the Jeannette Athletic Club.

 The Jeannette incident

 During the first half was of the Jeannette game Fiscus got into an altercation with an unknown Jeannette player.
 Several accounts of the incident describe Fiscus kicking the Jeannette player in the face.
 However, the Pittsburgh Press reported that he tripped the guy and "purposely tramped on his neck."
 Either way, Jeannette immediately petitioned the referee to expel Fiscus from the game, while Greensburg defended Fiscus's actions.
 The arguments continued through to the second half of the game.
 Finally, either Jeannette or Greensburg stormed off the field in protest, and the game was declared a scoreless draw.